faasm/experiment-base/README.md

 kn version
 ```

-It's highly advices that you install [`k9s`](https://github.com/derailed/k9s)
+We also recommend that you install [`k9s`](https://github.com/derailed/k9s) too,
-too, as it makes managing the cluster much easier than running `kubectl` all the
+as it makes managing the cluster much easier than running `kubectl` all the
 time.

 ```bash